 DATA 200, Computational Programming for Data Analytics, is a remedial course in addition to the 10 required courses of the MSDA degree.
 As a remedial course, DATA 200 does not count towards earning your degree.
-The tuition cost of DATA 200 is $2,250 for Spring 2023.
+The tuition cost of DATA 200 is $2,700 for Fall 2023.